Compare quotes from leading insurers

 Even if you think the products you’re selling something don’t really carry much risk to your customers, it’s best to err on the side of safety.
 When you sell things that people use, eat, play with, or have in their homes, you’re better off safe than sorry.

 Don’t forget someone can sue you even if you haven’t done anything wrong.
-And insurance will help pay to defend you — no matter how frivolous the lawsuit may be.
+And insurance can help pay to defend you — no matter how frivolous the lawsuit may be.

 How much does Amazon Seller Insurance cost?

-Premiums start from as low as $89/month.
+Premiums start from as low as $89/month, depending on the products you sell.
 Provide has a special Amazon Sellers Insurance programme that offers the most affordable insurance premiums across Singapore.
 We’ve built exclusive arrangements with global insurance companies to get you the best deal possible.